 - A. Code Compliance.
 Signs erected, installed, located or maintained in the County must comply with all applicable structural provisions of the most recently adopted versions of the Uniform Sign Code, California Building Code, and California Electrical Code adopted by the County. - B. Highway Signs-Compliance with State and Federal Standards.
-No sign shall be allowed to conflict with State or federal standards for regulation of signs along State or interstate highway. - C. Encroachment into Public Street or Sidewalk.
-Signs shall not project over a public street or sidewalk unless an encroachment permit has been approved by the Public Works Department. - D. Intersection and Driveway Visibility.
+No sign shall be allowed to conflict with State or federal standards for regulation of signs along State or interstate highway. - C. Encroachment into County Right of Way, Public Street, or Sidewalk.
+Signs shall not be placed or project over, the County Right of Way, a public street, or sidewalk unless an encroachment permit has been approved by the Public Works Department. - Intersection and Driveway Visibility.
 Signs shall not obstruct the visibility area specified in Section 11.19.130, Visibility at Intersections and Driveways. - E. Materials.
 Paper, cardboard, or other material subject to rapid deterioration shall be limited to signs displayed for no more than 60 days.
-Fabric signs shall be restricted to district identification and civic identity banners, awning signs, and temporary signs permitted pursuant to Section 11.27.120, Temporary Signs. - F. Illumination.
+Fabric signs shall be restricted to district identification and civic identity banners, awning signs, and temporary signs permitted pursuant to Section 11.27.120, Temporary Signs. - E.F.
+Weathered Or Damaged.
+The county reserves the right to remove any weathered or damaged Special Event and/or Temporary Signs. - F-G. Illumination.
 The illumination of signs, from either an internal or external source, shall be designed to avoid negative impacts on surrounding rights-of-way and properties.
-The following standards apply to all illuminated signs: - 1.
-Sign lighting shall not be of an intensity or brightness, or generate glare, that will create a nuisance for residential buildings in a direct line of sight to the sign; - 2.
-External light sources shall be directed, shielded, and filtered to limit direct illumination of any object other than the sign. - 3.
+The following standards apply to all illuminated signs: - Sign lighting shall not be of an intensity or brightness, or generate glare, that will create a nuisance for residential buildings in a direct line of sight to the sign; - External light sources shall be directed, shielded, and filtered to limit direct illumination of any object other than the sign. - 3.
 All sign illumination shall be non-pulsating, continuous, and stationary.